One day in Kobe, Japan is not enough to view everything this floral, coastal and mountainous city has to offer.

 Go on the Shin-Kobe ropeway: cable car

 Our first port of call was the Kobe Nunobiki Herb Gardens and Ropeway.
 This involves getting what I’ve decided is officially the best form of transport: a cable car.

 The entrance to the cable car is by Shin-Kobe Station, at the foot of the Rokko mountain range.
 As it ascended up the hillside, we had beautiful views across the city, port and sea.
-It was reminiscent of the cable car in Funchal, Madeira which is one of our favourite things in the world.
+It was reminiscent of the cable car in Funchal, Madeira which is one of my favourite things in the world.
 Only on a much bigger scale, obviously.
 This is Japan after all.
 They don’t do things by halves.

 Get your fill of flowers at the Kobe Nunobiki herb gardens

 The cable car dropped us at the top, where there was a café and a giant wedding cake on display.
 Obviously.

 Inside the glasshouse was a different and very warm story.
 Everything was in bloom and they’d also put a special Valentine’s display on.
 Hearts and flowers everywhere.
 You can just tell that the gardeners here go 100% all out for any and every seasonal occasion.